 By Marika Sboros

 The Health Professions Council of South Africa (HPCSA) is back on the warpath against Prof Tim Noakes.
-It is appealing its own committee’s comprehensive not guilty verdict for Noakes in April 2017 on a charge of unprofessional conduct.
+It has announced an appeal against its own committee’s comprehensive not guilty verdict for Noakes in April 2017 on a charge of unprofessional conduct.

 It will hold the appeal at its Pretoria offices from February 21 to 23, 2018.